Lewis A. Engman: Career

 healthcare, regulation, competition and international economic policy.
 He served on the Council of administrative conference of the United States and Council of the International Federation of Pharmaceutical manufacturers.

 He served as the chairman of the Blue Ribbon Committee on Generic Medicines, an independent panel which studied generic medicines and the Food and Drug Administration in 1990s.

 He was also a trustee of the National Foundation for Advancement in arts.

 Personal life and death

 Engman was married to Patricia Hanahan.
 Together they had three sons.

-He died of stroke on July 12, 1995, in Georgetown Hospital, at the age of 59.
+He died of stroke on July 12, 1995, in Georgetown University Hospital, at the age of 59.